-How to rearrange your apps in iOS 11 on iPhone and iPad
+Here's what you need to know to keep your Home screen organized

 - Tap the folder containing the app you want to remove to open it.

-- Touch and hold your finger on the app icon you want to remove until you enter edit mode (the icons begin to jiggle).
-If you want to move multiple apps, use a secondary finger to tap each additional icon and add it to your stack.
+- Put your chosen app into edit mode.
+If you want to move multiple apps, use a second finger to tap each additional icon and add it to your stack.

 Drag the app icon(s) out of the folder.